British Raj: Famines, epidemics, and public health

+During the British Raj, India experienced a large number of major famines, including the Great Famine of 1876–1878, in which 6.1 million to 10.39 million Indians perished and the Indian famine of 1899–1900, in which 1.25 to 10 million Indians perished.
 The first cholera pandemic began in Bengal, then spread across India by 1820.
 Ten thousand British troops and countless Indians died during this pandemic.
 Estimated deaths in India between 1817 and 1860 exceeded 15 million.
 Another 23 million died between 1865 and 1917.
-The Third plague pandemic which started in China in the middle of the 19th century, eventually spread to all inhabited continents and killed 10 million Indians in India alone.
+The Third plague pandemic, which started in China in the middle of the 19th century, eventually spread to all inhabited continents and killed 10 million Indians in India alone.
 Waldemar Haffkine, who mainly worked in India, became the first microbiologist to develop and deploy vaccines against cholera and bubonic plague.
-In 1925 the Plague Laboratory in Bombay was renamed the Haffkine Institute.
+In 1925, the Plague Laboratory in Bombay was renamed the Haffkine Institute.
 Fevers ranked as one of the leading causes of death in India in the 19th century.
 Britain's Sir Ronald Ross, working in the Presidency General Hospital in Calcutta, finally proved in 1898 that mosquitoes transmit malaria, while on assignment in the Deccan at Secunderabad, where the Centre for Tropical and Communicable Diseases is now named in his honour.

-In 1881 there were around 120,000 leprosy patients.
+In 1881, there were around 120,000 leprosy patients.
 The central government passed the Lepers Act of 1898, which provided legal provision for forcible confinement of people with leprosy in India.
 Under the direction of Mountstuart Elphinstone a program was launched to propagate smallpox vaccination.
 Mass vaccination in India resulted in a major decline in smallpox mortality by the end of the 19th century.
 In 1849 nearly 13% of all Calcutta deaths were due to smallpox.
 Between 1868 and 1907, there were approximately 4.7 million deaths from smallpox.
 Sir Robert Grant directed his attention to establishing a systematic institution in Bombay for imparting medical knowledge to the natives.
 In 1860, Grant Medical College became one of the four recognised colleges for teaching courses leading to degrees (alongside Elphinstone College, Deccan College and Government Law College, Mumbai).